 When I was pregnant with my first baby, I was certain I would snap back to my prebaby self come postpartum.
 After all, I had been a lifelong athlete and maintained a healthy and active pregnancy.

-But there I was—months after delivery—not feeling like myself at all.
-Even though I was down to my prepregnancy weight, I still had a belly pooch and my abs were so weak that I could hardly get out of bed.
+But there I was—months postpartum—not feeling like myself at all.
+Even though I was down to my prepregnancy weight, I still had a belly pooch and my stomach muscles were so weak that I could hardly get out of bed.
 Was this just the new normal after baby?
-Would I ever be able to do a CrossFit class again?
+Would I ever be able to do heavy lifting at CrossFit again?
 Or even find the core strength to do a push up?

 After doing some research, I discovered what I was experiencing was not normal.
 My weak abs and protruding tummy were a symptom of abdominal muscle separation known as diastasis recti.
 Diastasis recti is a common condition that happens when the connective tissue that holds together your rectus abdominis muscles (aka your six-pack muscles) separates.
-This separation is not painful, but it can lead to many undesirable side effects, including abdominal weakness, belly pooching, back pain (especially in the lower back) and urinary incontinence—symptoms women have come to accept as normal parts of the postpartum body.
+This separation is not painful, but it can lead to many undesirable side effects, including abdominal weakness, belly pooching, back pain (especially lower back pain) and urinary incontinence—symptoms women have come to accept as normal parts of the postpartum body.

 But these things aren’t normal.
-According to Becca Sanders Fung, DPT, who’s certified in prenatal and postpartum physical therapy, “Many women have been told that it is normal to have a belly pooch or even incontinence when you laugh or run after baby.
+According to Becca Sanders Fung, DPT, who’s certified in prenatal and postpartum physical therapy, “Many women have been told that it is normal to have a pooch around their midsection or even incontinence when you laugh or run after baby.
 Although these things are common, they are not normal and are signs of an underlying dysfunction.”
 Studies show diastasis recti affects up to 80 percent of postpartum women, but the majority never know they have it.
 Because diastasis recti itself is painless, most women assume the belly pooch and weakness are normal parts of their mama physique.